East Boldre: History

-In 1942, during World War II, a three runway airfield, RAF Beaulieu, was built on the opposite side of the road.
+In 1942, during World War II, a three-runway airfield, RAF Beaulieu, was built on the opposite side of the road.
 It was used by both the Royal Air Force and then later by the United States Army Air Forces.
-After the war, the Airborne Forces Experimental Establishment (AFEE) came to RAF Beaulieu, and used the former airfield as a parachute dropping zone until September 1950.
-The site was then neglected and the Air Ministry relinquished control of the land in 1959.
-Today model aircraft are flown on the site on a regular basis.
+After the war, the Airborne Forces Experimental Establishment (AFEE) came to RAF Beaulieu and used the former airfield as a parachute dropping zone until September 1950.
+The site was then neglected, and the Air Ministry relinquished control of the land in 1959.
+Today, model aircraft are flown on the site.

 The film director Ken Russell and his fourth wife Elize lived in a thatched cottage in East Boldre.
-On 3 April 2006 the cottage burned down, destroying most of their possessions, including much of Russell's movie-making equipment.
+On 3 April 2006, the cottage burned down, destroying most of their possessions, including much of Russell's movie-making equipment.
 They afterwards moved to nearby Lymington.